GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/importing-a-post-from-another-wordpress-site/en.md

 ...
 ```

+Cannot do:
   ## When the origin server exposes WP REST API endpoints
+Then:
+  Explain why as a tip!

 Otherwise can use REST API, but must use context=edit and pass the application password, and make multiple requests.